 - 4 small red potatoes, diced

-- 4 cups corn fresh or frozen (about 7 or 8 ears of corn)
+- 4 cups corn fresh or frozen (4–6 cobs of corn depending on the size)

 - 3 ripe tomatoes, seeded and diced

-- Heat olive oil or butter in a soup pot and saute onion with 1 tsp salt, until soft and golden.
+- Heat olive oil in a soup pot and saute onion with 1 tsp salt, until soft and golden.

-- Stir in potatoes, jalapenos, red pepper, corn and remaining salt.
+- Stir in potatoes, red pepper, corn, and remaining salt.

 - Saute briefly, then add stock to cover and bring to a boil.
 Reduce heat and simmer until the potatoes are tender.